Sussex Prairies Garden

 - Featured on BBC Gardeners World and widely published in the horticultural press.
 Sussex Prairies Garden is home to an Annual Unusual Plant and Art fair in September.

-If you like 'naturalstic planting' this garden is for you.
+If you like 'naturalistic planting' this garden is for you.

-Opening times 2020 Sussex Prairies: Open from early June - see website for details.
+Sussex Prairies: Opening Times 2021 - see latest information by visiting website.
+Normally open from early June - see website for details.
 Woodchip paths may be difficult for wheelchairs or mobility scooters.

 - Street: Morlands Farm, Wheatsheaf Road